This article first appeared on the TechSoup Global website - thanks to them for sharing!

 Flexible licensing options: Microsoft offers several different Office 365 plans to Not-For-Profits, and you can choose the right plan for your needs.

 All Office 365 Not-For-Profit plans provide access to email, online file storage and sharing, the Office Online web apps, and some additional features to allow for collaboration across your staff.
-Office 365 Not-For-Profit Business Premium, E3, or E5 plans include access to the Office apps for Windows, macOS, Android, and iOS.
+Microsoft 365 Not-For-Profit Business Premium and Business Standard, and Office 365 E3, or E5 plans include access to the Office apps for Windows, macOS, Android, and iOS.
 Additional features are available as well, depending on the plan.

 You can also mix and match plans to suit the needs of specific staff members.
 For instance, a free plan may be ideal for part-time employees or volunteers, while full-time staff may require full-fledged desktop applications.